BHouwens/Bloodborne_Chalice_Guide/README.md

 The guide requires Python and Pip to be installed and runs on the Flask micro-framework.
 It's very much still under development.

+If you would like to take a quick look, you can run:

+    cd ~/Bloodborne_Chalice_Guide
+    pip install -r requirements.txt
+    python app.py

+And then follow the terminal prompts.

 ## Data

 The info is compiled from submissions found [here] (https://docs.google.com/spreadsheets/d/18TVy5cDk6sNX0lc2dNQM2Q-SLv0_9QecQrtKR0sRb6Q/edit#gid=1095946635#button-dungeon).